Fire Hydrant Permit Program

 Note: Using a fire hydrant meter with an expired permit is a criminal offense.

-If you wish to renew the permit, return the meter to the Bureau of Utilities by the end of the six month period so the bureau of Utilities can test and verify that the meter is in good working order and determine water usage. your security deposit will remain intact and you will be invoiced for the rental, water consumption and any equipment repairs for the prior six months.
+If you wish to renew the permit, return the meter to the Bureau of Utilities by the end of the six month period so they can test and verify that the meter is in good working order and determine water usage. your security deposit will remain intact and you will be invoiced for the rental, water consumption and any equipment repairs for the prior six months.

 Upon final return, rental fees, water consumption charges and fees to repair broken equipment will be deducted from the security deposit you provided when you applied for the permit.
 If your charges exceed the amount of your security deposit, you will be billed for that amount.
 If you are to receive a refund, Baltimore County Government will issue a check for the difference.